 For the reasons outlined above, Resonant favours a composite approach, where portfolios are constructed using a mix of low cost ETF’s combined with additional holdings specifically selected to enhance the overall risk/return profile of the portfolio.
 In our view, portfolios like this can be constructed almost as cheaply as purely passive options, especially when direct equities are incorporated.
 Not only is this a sound approach to constructing portfolios, it also helps the adviser to retain and enhance their own value proposition.

 Director – Resonant

 Resonant Asset Management Pty Ltd ABN 41 619 513 076 (‘Resonant’) is a corporate authorised representative 1261574 of New World Advisers Group AFSL 428451.
 Resonant is not licensed to provide personal financial advice.

 Disclaimer: The Information within this article does not constitute personal financial advice.
 In preparing this document, Resonant has not taken into account your particular goals and objectives, anticipated resources, current situation or attitudes.
-You should therefore consider the appropriateness of the material, in light of your own objectives, financial situation or needs, before taking any action.
-You should also obtain a copy of the PDS of any products referenced before making any decisions.
 The data, information and research commentary in this document (“Information”) may be derived from information obtained from other parties which cannot be verified by Resonant and therefore is not guaranteed to be complete or accurate, and Resonant accepts no liability for errors or omissions.
 Resonant and NWAG does not guarantee the performance of any fund, stock or the return of an investor’s capital.
 Past performance is not a reliable indicator of future performance.